piotr-machura/website/src/index.md

 $$
 Just look at it.
 So pretty.
 And so intuitive.

+## Favorite software
+**[Neovim](https://neovim.io/)** and **[Arch Linux](https://archlinux.org/)** are tied for the first place.
+I just love the feeling that no one else has the same environment as me.
+Literally no human on the entire planet, because I made parts of it from scratch.

+Dead last would be Microsoft Teams.
+Imagine a video chat client that consumes 50% more RAM idling than my entire operating system (seriously, it's 600MB of Teams doing nothing vs 400MB of Linux doing nothing).

+Also, I have added a paragraph to a README of an open source ZSH plugin, so I am *technically* and open-source contributor.
+No need to thank me.

 ## Favorite fiction
 Books are hard to choose from.
 Don't get me wrong, Stephen King is great, but once he goes over the ~150 page limit the integrity of any King story starts rapidly going downhill.
 I still can't shake off the dreaded 20 page character